 THIS IS A REQUEST FOR INFORMATION (RFI) ONLY to identify sources that can provide INCLUSIVE INNOVATION FUND: IMPROVING ACCESS TO CAPITAL FOR DC ENTREPRENEURS.
-The information provided in the RFI is subject to change and is not binding on the Government.
+The information provided in the RFI is subject to change and is not binding on the

+NOTICE OF REQUEST FOR INFORMATION (RFI) Inclusive Innovation Fund: Improving Access to Capital for DC Entrepreneurs Page 6

+Government.
 The Navy has not made a commitment to procure any of the items discussed, and release of this RFI should not be construed as such a commitment or as authorization to incur cost for which reimbursement would be required or sought.
 All submissions become Government property and will not be returned.